 - After training, each leader can start an RSG by selecting the course and preferred weekly meeting time for their RSG.

-- All students are invited to join the RSG.
+- All students can join the RSG on A&S Online Services.

 HOW DO I APPLY TO LEAD AN RSG?